 Divine is audited and certified as a B Corporation (B Corp) - joining the growing movement of thousands of companies worldwide who are signed up to use business as a force for good.
 To certify as a B Corp, a company must achieve a minimum verified score of 80 points on the B Impact Assessment.
 Divine Chocolate achieved a rating of 127.

-B Lab also highlights top-performing Certified B Corps on the annual Best for the World lists; in 2018 Divine Chocolate was honoured to be recognised in the ‘Best for Community’ Impact Area.
+B Lab also highlights top-performing Certified B Corps on the annual Best for the World lists; in 2018 Divine Chocolate was honoured to be recognized in the ‘Best for Community’ Impact Area.

 Organic sales are growing, and we have responded to chocolate lovers who say they actively look for organic ingredients and cocoa content.
 We have sourced excellent organic and Fairtrade cocoa from São Tomé for our Divine Organic range of Dark Chocolate bars.